-Anything reason not included above would be covered under a travel policy with “any reason cancel” terms.
+Anything reason not included above would be covered under a travel policy with Cancel For Any Reason terms.

-If your cruise partner cancels, the cruise line may penalize you with a single supplement fee.
+If your cruise partner cancels and you still want to go, the cruise line may penalize you with a single supplement fee.

-Single supplement is an additional fee cruise lines charge when a solo traveler books a cabin intended for double occupancy.
+Single supplement is the additional fee cruise lines charge when a solo traveler books a cabin intended for double occupancy.